 All non-profits, whether charitable or membership corporations, must have members.
 Members play a number of important roles in non-profits, including electing the Board of Directors.

 When a non-profit is incorporated directors must be named.
 These directors form the first board of directors and one of their duties is to determine how people can become members of the corporation.
 The board may, for example, set a fee for membership and decide to issue membership cards to those who have purchased a membership.
+These cards can be electronic.
+The Board can also set annual dues members must pay.

-The board admits people as members of the corporation but the articles or bylaws may require that new members be confirmed at a meeting of the members.
+The board admits people as members of the corporation but the Articles or bylaws may require that new members be confirmed at a meeting of the members.
 Corporations must keep track of who is a member and contact information for each member so notices can be sent out as required.

 One of the most important roles of the members of a corporation is to elect the board of directors.
 However, the work of the members is not complete once they have elected a board to run the corporation.